 Trying out fashion colors can be so fun!
 The only thing is it is damaging to the hair in the long-term if it is not conditioned regularly.

 FitzGerald mentions that this look is for women who enjoy standing out and aren’t too concerned about looking “professional.”

 The lighter the natural hair, the easier it is to bleach and color.
 “If a lady has darker hair naturally, it may take a few processes before the desired look is reached.
 It all depends on the amount of dedication someone is willing to have to create this look and maintain it in a healthy manner,” says FitzGerald.

 Achieve a red to pink ombre hair color by using a darker red base blended into the light pink at the ends!
 For inspiration, here’s a creation by stylist Samantha Ashley Ahern of Derry, NH.

 “I used ID hair color for the red base, lightened the midshaft and ends to a level 9, and used Pulp Riot for the pink on the ends.
 My favorite thing about this color is how lively and fun it is,” states Ahern.

 This pink hair dye definitely has some versatility.
 It isn’t your typical red or natural hair color but it’s also not too wild.

 What’s important to know about this color is that it will fade.
 In order to keep it looking fresh and nice, Ahern suggests getting it re-colored every 6 weeks.
 Taking the proper aftercare steps is key in making the color last.

-“For someone who wants something a little different, wants to stand out in the crowd and is willing to commit to keeping it up, this is a really great color!
+“For someone who wants something a little different, wants to stand out in the crowd, and is willing to commit to keeping it up, this is a really great color!
 It can be customized as well.
-If someone wanted it brighter pink or more rose gold, there is plenty of ways to modify it,” Ahern emphasizes.
+If someone wanted it brighter pink or more rose gold, there are plenty of ways to modify it,” Ahern emphasizes.